Bedrock-OSS/bedrock-wiki/docs/items/custom-armor.md

             "textures": {
                 // This is our CUSTOM armor texture we need to make next "default": "textures/models/armor/custom_main",
-                // This texture doesn't actually exist in our RP
+                // This texture is included in the vanilla RP and is used for the enchantment glint "enchanted": "textures/misc/enchanted_actor_glint"
-                // but it will blow up without it so leave it in "enchanted": "textures/misc/enchanted_item_glint"
             },
             // We tell it what geometry to use for the chestplate "geometry": {